ccb-hms/scDiagnostics/README.md

 uncover whether there is a systematic variation in PC values across different cell types.
 Understanding the relationship between PC values and cell types can provide valuable insights into the biological or technical factors driving cellular heterogeneity.
-It can help identify PC dimensions that capture variation specific to certain cell types or distinguish different cellular states.

 ## Conclusion